PaDPaF: Partial Disentanglement with Partially-Federated GANs: Preliminaries

-Self-supervised learning is a modern paradigm of learning in which the supervision is implicit, either by learning a generative model of the data itself or by leveraging some invariance in the data \cite{liu2021self}.
-For example, we know that the label of an image is invariant to small translations and distortions.
-Such properties help for learning a low dimensional representation such that the labels, which are not used during training, are highly separable in this representation space, \ie can be classified with high accuracy using a linear classifier.
-One well-known method is to use a contrastive objective \cite{lekhac2020contrastive}, which simply pulls similar data together and pushes different data away.
-Knowing which data are similar and which are not is the part where implicit supervision happens.
-For example, data augmentations should result in similar data because the label should be invariant to augmentations.
+Self-supervised learning (SSL) is a modern paradigm in which the supervision is implicit, either by learning a generative model of the data itself or by leveraging some invariance in the data \citep{liu2021self}.
+One well-known method uses a contrastive objective \citep{lekhac2020contrastive}, which pulls similar data together and pushes different data away.

-We describe the general form of a contrastive loss, which includes InfoNCE \cite{oord2018representation} and NT-Xent \cite{chen2020simple}.
-Let $\phi$ be an encoder that takes data $\*x$ and return its representation, and let $\*x$ and $\*x^+$ be two similar data.
-Then, given a similarity metric ``$\text{sim}$'', such as the dot product, and $\tau$ a temperature (\ie sensitivity) hyperparameter, we have
+Let us describe a general contrastive loss, which includes InfoNCE~\citep{oord2018representation} and NT-Xent~\citep{chen2020simple}.
+Let $\phi$ be the feature of $\*x$, and let $\*x$ and $\*x^+$ be two similar data.
+Then, given a similarity metric ``$\text{sim}$'', e.g.\ the inner product, and a temperature $\tau$, we have

-The similarity metric is often a dot product taken after embedding the representations in some metric space via a learnable projection.
-For example, the projection can be parameterized as a one hidden layer neural net with a non-linearity.

-Recently, many methods have been proposed to tackle the problem of mining negative samples (for computing the expectation in the denominator) by momentum-contrasting with a moving-average encoder \cite{he2020momentum} or by using stop gradient operator \cite{chen2021exploring}.
-One technique of particular interest is Barlow Twins \cite{zbontar2021barlow}, which optimizes the empirical cross-correlation matrix of two similar representations to be as close to the identity matrix as possible, which should maximize correlation and minimizes redundancy, thus the name Barlow for his redundancy-reduction principle \cite{barlow2001redundancy}.
-The empirical cross-correlation between two batches of projected representations $\*A=g(\phi(\*x))$ and $\*B=g(\phi(\*x^+))$ for some projection $g$ is defined as
+The need for mining $\*x^-$ has been mitigated with recent advances such as moving-average encoders \citep{he2020momentum} or stop gradient operators \citep{chen2021exploring}.
+One technique of particular interest is Barlow Twins \citep{zbontar2021barlow}, which optimizes the empirical cross-correlation of two similar features to be as close to identity as possible\footnote{Which maximizes correlation and minimizes redundancy, thus the name ``Barlow Twins'' \citep{barlow2001redundancy}.}.
+The empirical cross-correlation between two batches of (normalized) projected features $\*A=g(\phi(\*x))$ and $\*B=g(\phi(\*x^+))$ for some projection $g$ is defined as